stephengold/Minie/README.md

         stateManager.attach(bas);
         MultiBodySpace physicsSpace = bas.getMultiBodySpace();

-(Minie doesn't support combining soft bodies and multibodies in a single `PhysicsSpace` yet.)
+(Minie doesn't yet support combining soft bodies and multibodies in a single `PhysicsSpace`.)

 By default, the physics simulation executes on the render thread.
 To execute it on a dedicated thread, use: